-There aren't as many loan options as there are applicants, but sometimes it seems like it!
-Call us at 703.255-5810 and we'll help you qualify for the right refinance loan program to fit your financial situation.
-There are several questions to ask yourself while you look at your options.
+Although it seems like it at times, there are not as many loan programs as there are borrowers!
+Call us at 703.255-5810 and we will help you qualify for the right refinance loan to fit your financial situation.
+There are some general things to bear in mind while you consider your choices.

 Refinancing to Cash Out

-Are you dreaming of paying off your loan sooner, while building up your home equity faster?
-Then, you'll need to find out about refinancing to a short term mortgage loan - such as a fifteen-year mortgage program.
-Your monthly payments will likely be more than with your long-term loan, but the pay-off is: you will pay substantially less interest and will build up equity quicker.
-However, if you have held your existing 30-year mortgage loan for a long time and the remaining balance is somewhat low, you might be able to do this without raising your monthly mortgage payment — you might even be able to save!
-To help you figure out your options and the many benefits of refinancing, please call us at 703.255-5810.
-We are here to help you reach your goals!
+Do you want to build up equity more quickly, and have your mortgage paid off sooner?
+You should consider refinancing with a short-term loan, such as a 15-year mortgage.
+Although your monthly payment amount will usually be increased, you will be paying less interest; so your equity amount will rise up faster.
+However, if you have held your existing thirty year mortgage for a long time and the loan balance is somewhat low, you could be do this without increasing your monthly mortgage payment — you might even be able to save!
+To help you understand your options and the many benefits in refinancing, please call us at 703.255-5810.
+We are here for you.

 Want to know more about refinancing?
 Give us a call at 703.255-5810.